-I was aware of what we inflict on animals for the sake of our taste buds and I’m ashamed to say I chose to ignore it.
-I ignored it because it was easier for me to eat what was easily accessible.
-It would be a hassle to change my ways and become vegetarian, right?.
-That my personal choices were unlikely to make much of a difference and as many do, I thought I’d have to live on lettuce and lentils and never have a decent meal again.
-But was I wrong and if you think this way, then sorry.. but so are you.
+I was aware of what happens to animals for the sake of our taste buds and I’m ashamed to say I chose to ignore it.
+I ignored it because it was easier for me to eat what was easily accessible and look the other way.
+It would be a hassle to change my ways and become vegetarian, right?
+I figured my personal choices were unlikely to make much of a difference and as many do, I thought I’d have to live on lettuce and lentils and never have a decent meal again.
+But was I wrong and if you think this way, then I’m sorry to say that so are you.

-For a while after seeing that I kept looking at my dog who we rescued from the pound and kept thinking “how are you really any different to them?.
+For sometime after – I kept looking at my dog, who we rescued from the pound, and kept thinking “how are you any different to them?
 Her “expiry date” was overdue and she had very little time left to find a home.
 We took her in knowing she would have died there – we just couldn’t let it happen.
-Now she’s my pride and joy and makes me so happy.
-But I also knew pigs have a higher intelligence than dogs and made wonderful companions, so really – why is my beloved house pet any different to the cattle on their way to slaughter?
+Now she’s my pride and joy and huge part of our family.
+But why do we love, comfort and care for one animal but torture, maim and murder others?
+Knowing now that pigs have higher intelligence than dogs and make wonderful companions, why is my beloved house pet any different to the cattle on their way to slaughter?

-There are a million reasons why meat sucks – human health, environmental issues, corruption etc. And please, spare me on your “we have canines, our ancestors ate meat, we need the protein!” – I have used those excuses myself and they’re all bullsh*t.
-So let’s move on.
+There are a million reasons why meat sucks – human health, environmental issues, corruption etc. And please spare me from the “circle of life” talk.
+Absolutely no other species rears another for the sole purpose of food.
+I also don’t want to hear “we have canines, our ancestors ate meat, we need the protein!” – I have used those excuses myself and they just don’t stand up, not when you really open your eyes.

 How can you humanely kill or exploit something that doesn’t want to die or can’t give consent?